ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_instance_with_bindle.md

 up from a base Ubuntu 12.04 box, installing and configuring software as it goes.
 Any cloud-specific considerations are documented at the end of this guide.

-Finally, single-node instances can be imaged and relaunched using the process detailed in the [following guide](image_instance.md)
+Finally, single-node instances can be imaged and relaunched using the process detailed in the [following guide](image_instance.md).
+The reason you would do this rather than just build nodes from scratch each time you need one is speed, a VM from a snapshot takes a couple minutes to launch whereas a VM built from the base image up to a PanCancer worker node takes about 30.
+We still need to maintain the latter process, though, since we need to be able to create nodes from scratch from time to time.

 ## Use Cases